BryannYeap/Bus-Timing-API-Endpoints/README.md

 Response: Gets the id (given) of the bus, and all bus lines that this bus is currently serving.
 Additionally, for every bus line that this bus is serving, the forecasts of __this bus__ for all of the bus stops on the bus line will be retrieved.

+## System Plans

+### Justification for each API endpoint

+#### BusStop and BusLine API endpoints

+These endpoints mostly correspond to the given external endpoints, just omitting fields that are irrelevant to a bus timing service.

+#### BusLine with Busstops

+This endpoint allows clients to easily obtain all the bus stops in the route of a given bus line.
+This functionality is so useful that it is even used in order to compute the response for the next endpoint.

+#### Bus Timing

+This endpoint is the most important endpoint in this bus timing service.
+As its name suggest, it provides all the forecasts for this bus.
+This consists of the forecasts (pertaining to this bus) in every bus stop of every bus line that this bus is a part of.
+This is the prime functionality of a bus timing service.

 ### Code Structure

 #### Package: externalAPIResponse